-If you choose to go for a mud bath, be sure to drink LOTS of water before!
+If you choose to go for a mud bath, be sure you’re in tip-top shape and make sure to drink LOTS of water before!
 The heat was so unbearable that I passed out for a few minutes.
-Yikes!
 Luckily, I felt fine after drinking water and taking a nap.
 Don’t make the same mistake I did!

 Read my post, How To Survive Your Visit To El Totumo Volcano for the complete story and tips for visiting

 With portable WiFi, you can say goodbye to ridiculous roaming charges and SIM cards for good.
 I’ve been using the Tep Wireless Pocket WIFI device, called a Teppy, for a while and love the peace of mind it gives me.
 The Teppy provides 3G-4G WiFi for at least 6 hours and works in 100+ countries.
 In my experience, it lasts 9 hours.
 It also works in a variety of landscapes and terrains.
 I even filmed a Facebook Live from a boat in the Atlantic Ocean using my Teppy.
 I can also use Google Maps, request an Uber, call my mom, and do tons of other things I couldn’t do before.
 A quick tip: turn off the device when you’re not using it so that the battery can last longer.
 Check out my complete review of Tep Wireless.
 Then use code SOMTOSEEKS to get 10% off your order.